Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 beauty of fractals first captivated me after reading James Gleiks illustrated

-book Chaos in the 1980s.
-The first and only publication that showed me how to
+book Chaos published in the 1980s.
+The first and only publication that showed

-create Mandelbrot and Julia set pictures was Personal Computer World vintage
+me how to create Mandelbrot and Julia set pictures was Personal Computer World

-own book was no help at all!
-Today the first place to look would be Wikipedia
+Mandelbrots own book was no help at all!
+Today the first place to look would be

 12 July 2008 Regrettably I had to replace